|

 Since one possibility for the creation of such a museum is to simply take models from existing 3D renderings and build them around the central model, it is vitally important to include the provided details (e.g. audio files, banners or hints, etc.) to the users.

-As mentioned before, this is tricky, because the linearity as in a video file is not given.
 An offset of audio triggers by only half a second can direct the visitor to a completely different conclusion when looking at an exhibit while walking alongside it.

 Furthermore, the user might not even walk close to each point of interest, so it might be helpful to include a map or at least hints to the locations of key points.
 The introduced project currently provides only three methods for the information presentation: